From Grape to Glass - Italy's Wine Culture

 Known to the Romans as ‘golden wine’, Frascati is a summery, light white wine that comes from picturesque Castelli Romani, home to the Pope’s summer palace.
 Take a day trip from Fiuggi to discover this delightfully stylish town, known for its villas of the aristocracy.

-When in Verona, soak up the romantic ambiance with a trip to the Valpolicella wine region.
+When in Verona, soak up the romantic ambience with a trip to the Valpolicella wine region.
 Wine connoisseurs will love learning the details of what goes into making this rich, full bodied Amarone wine.
 Discover how this unique red wine has a special production process from grape to glass.
 After your tour, indulge in a wine tasting, accompanied with locally produced meats and cheeses from the Valpolicella area.
-Wherever you go in Italy, with an incredible 350 types of grape grown in the country, you’re bou
+Wherever you go in Italy, with an incredible 350 types of grape grown in the country, you’re bound to find something you enjoy.